Simple Brown Sugar Glaze For Ham

 Simple Ingredients

-- Butter: Serves as a base to help the flavors caramelize and come together.
+- Butter: Serves as a base to help the flavors caramelize and come together, just like in this herb butter for turkey.

 - Honey or Maple syrup: Imparts a rich and distinct flavor to the glaze.

-- Fresh orange juice adds a citrusy and tangy element to the glaze.
-If desired, add a bit of orange zest.
+- Fresh orange juice: Adds a citrusy and tangy element to the glaze.
+For more orange flavor, you can add some orange zest.

 How to Make Brown Sugar Glaze for Ham